 Will I Lose My License?
 My Job?

-A first-time offender of Georgia's drunk driving laws will face jail time, fines of hundreds of dollars and a one-year driver's license suspension.
+A first-time offender of Georgia’s drunk driving laws will still face jail time, fines of hundreds of dollars and a one-year driver’s license suspension.
 For repeat offenders, the penalties are more severe.
 Moreover, your insurance costs will increase.
 Losing your driving privileges can make it difficult to travel to and from work.
-If you have a commercial driver's license (CDL), a DUI will almost certainly mean the loss of employment.
+If you have a commercial driver’s license (CDL), a DUI will almost certainly mean the loss of employment.
+If you are underage and charged with a DUI, the consequences can affect future plans including employment and college.

 We Take A Thorough Approach To Challenging DUI Charges